apify/crawlee/README.md

 using the [Run actor synchronously](https://www.apify.com/docs/api/v2#/reference/actors/run-actor-synchronously/without-input)
 Apify API endpoint.
-The example is also shared as the [apify/example-golden-gate-webcam](https://www.apify.com/apify/example-golden-gate-webcam) actor in the Apify library, so you can test it directly there simply by sending a POST request to https://api.apify.com/v2/acts/apify~example-golden-gate-webcam/run-sync?token=[YOUR_API_TOKEN]
+The example is also shared as the [apify/example-golden-gate-webcam](https://www.apify.com/apify/example-golden-gate-webcam) actor in the Apify Library, so you can test it directly there simply by sending a POST request to https://api.apify.com/v2/acts/apify~example-golden-gate-webcam/run-sync?token=[YOUR_API_TOKEN]

 ```javascript